 Chronic Care Management

-More people every day learn they have health conditions that may stay with them for the rest of their life.
-The numbers have grown so large that the medical field has begun to offer specialty care for these patients under the name chronic care management.
+Every day, more people learn they have health conditions that may stay with them for the rest of their lives.
+The numbers have grown so large that the medical field has begun offering specialty care for these patients under chronic care management.

 What is Chronic Care Management?